 We use organic and biodynamic methods based on Old World, sustainable practices in our vineyards to ensure that the vines are nourished and in balance.
 We search for natural alternatives to fight everyday problems in the vineyard and we keep them healthy by using plant extracts, fungi and bacteria from our own, natural compost.

 These traditional methods, combined with a southwest-facing, windy vineyard site ensure a balanced vine with a naturally low production and intense flavours.
-The vineyards are approximately four kilometers from the sea and are planted at a height of 270 to 300 meters above sea level.
+The vineyards are approximately five kilometers from the sea and are planted at a height of 270 to 300 meters above sea level.
 The soils are of sandstone origin with medium-sized stones, helping with drainage and moisture retention.
 The vineyards are 13 years old.
 Production was approximately 2t/ha.

 The winemaking philosophy is the same for all of Waterkloof’s premium white wines.
 We follow a traditional, minimalistic approach, which means that we interfere as little as possible with the winemaking process.
 This allows the flavours prevalent in that specific vineyard to be expressed in the bottle.
 To achieve this, all grapes are carefully hand-picked and then brought into the cellar by our horses.
 They are then sorted and whole- bunch pressed in our modern basket press so that we extract the juice in the gentlest way possible.
 The juice is then settled for 24 hours without the use of enzymes.